 If you were hoping for another game similar to VC, there are some very small similarities – blueprints to develop new gear, characters with good and bad potentials, storybook mode.
 The storybook mode is quite annoying since you have to re-visit two characters talking about history every new scenario!

 Outside the main story based missions, there are also a number of free battles where the Empire can re-take some of the regions you’ve “liberated” which is quite interesting.
-Just like in missions a gauge shows which side is winning and if you leave the free battles for too long the region ends up being re-taken and you will have access to fewer goods from the stores.
+Just like in missions a gauge shows which side is winning and if you leave the free battles for too long the region ends up being re-taken and you will have access to fewer goods from the merchants.

 Visually, the new “Goauache” engine is a mixed bag.
 Environments generally look great and the canvas drawn look from VC has been inherited but the textures look a little flat most of the time.

 The worst part is probably the character animations.
 While VC was very lively, here they look like dolls staring off into space most of the time even when they’re “looking” at each other.
 Movements are horribly stiff like they’re robots pivoting on the spot before moving off somewhere.
-In fact, if you look into the distance when a mission starts off, you’ll see a lot of animation skipping…
+In fact, if you look into the distance when a mission starts off, you’ll see a lot of animation frame skipping…